kuhe/Angular-Baseball/README.md

 [Yakyuu-Aikoukai（Baseball Club）](http://kuhe.github.io)
 ===============

-A game of one of the top five bat-based sports!
-Namely, baseball!
+A game of one of the top five bat-based sports, namely baseball!
 Now in JavaScript form.

 Click on and around the strike zone to pitch/bat.
 Locate your pitches well to draw groundouts, easy pop flies, and strikeouts from opposing batters, and use your batter's eye to hit the ball squarely in order to avoid the same.

+Try looking for the rotation of the seams on the ball!

 Hosted at [kuhe.github.io](http://kuhe.github.io)
+So for the time being all distribution files are being versioned.

 todo :